Welcome to HamRadioNow.tv

 HamRadioNow is an online television show, a webcast, an audio podcast, a YouTube show... whatever you want to call it, it's for and about Amateur Radio.
-Our hosts are Gary Pearce KN4AQ has moved on to bigger and better podcasts ( but promised to visit now and them).
+Our host is David Goldenberg W0DHG.
+Gary Pearce KN4AQ has moved on to bigger and better podcasts ( but promised to visit now and them).
 Gary's been a ham for over 50 years, and a broadcaster for almost that long.
 David's a little newer, but he's dived head first into EmComm, Scouting, and public service.

 And OK, we have kind of an identity problem.